Agricultural Reform Route Map

 Existing cross compliance conditions will be maintained as a minimum in the new support framework and will apply across all tiers.
 The conditions are being reviewed to identify ways to make them more impactful in the delivery of future policy outcomes.

-New conditions will be introduced to Cross Compliance in 2025.
-These are new peatland and wetland standard which will be added to GAEC 6 - Maintenance of soil organic matter.
+New conditions will be introduced to Cross Compliance for 2025.
+These are new peatland and wetland standard which will be added to existing GAEC 6 - Maintenance of soil organic matter.
 These standards will prohibit a range of activities from being carried out on peatland and wetland areas and include:

 The Whole Farm Plan

 The more you understand about your farm or croft, the more productive and profitable your business can be, and the more you can contribute to Scotland’s climate, biodiversity and emissions targets.
 This is the foundation of the Whole Farm Plan.
-The Whole Farm Plan will be a condition of future support.
+The Whole Farm Plan will be a condition of future support and will support our farmers and crofters to take a holistic view of their farm or croft.

 You may already have some of these plans and audits in place – through your quality assurance or supply chain contracts, or as part of your normal business planning.
-If so, and these meet the minimum standards, you can simply confirm this activity on next year’s SAF.
+If so, and these meet the minimum standards, you can simply confirm this activity as part of your 2025 SAF.

 If you haven’t done at least two of these activities yet, remember grants are still available, through Preparing for Sustainable Farming, to do carbon audits and soil analysis.
 If you act now, while support is available, you will be prepared for 2025.
-You can also use the free Scottish Integrated Pest Management Assessment plan.
+You can also use free resources such as the Scottish Integrated Pest Management Assessment plan to create an IPM plan and the Scottish Animal Health Planning System to create an animal health and welfare plan.

 These changes are designed to help all our farmers and crofters do more to produce food sustainably, to cut emissions and to farm more for nature.
 And we need everyone to get involved and start preparing now for change.

-Detailed guidance on all of these changes, including the minimum standards of each of the plans and audits and a proportionate approach for small businesses, will be produced in Summer 2024.
+View detailed guidance on all of these changes, including the minimum standards of each of the plans and audits on the Whole Farm Plan guidance page.

 Voluntary Coupled Support